DaniCarmo/Elementary-Stars-p2/README.md

 - Featured on the game.html page to return Home, as well as the three levels pages to either return Home or go back to the game page to chose a level, the fully responsive navigation bar includes two links.
 It is identical on each page to allow for easy navigation.
 - This will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+- A feature of this navbar is that it is sticky so will always stay at the top of the page when user is scrolling, this allow for better ux design so user can navigate easier and quicker without having to scroll to top.

 ### Home Page Logo